Christmas : lights, window displays and markets in Paris Region

-From 19 November to 12 December, from Friday to Sunday, more than 800 volunteers, actors, extras, dancers and singers are inviting you to experience a Great New Year’s Eve, an immersive end-of-year show with a retro feel.
+From 19 November to 12 December 2021, from Friday to Sunday, more than 800 volunteers, actors, extras, dancers and singers has invited you to experience a Great New Year’s Eve, an immersive end-of-year show with a retro feel.

 Christmas in majesty at Fontainebleau

-From 18 December to 2 January, the Château de Fontainebleau is donning its finery for the seasonal celebrations.
+From 18 December to 2 January 2021, the Château de Fontainebleau was decked out donning its finery for the seasonal celebrations.
 With “Christmas in Europe” concerts with the Balthasar Neumann ensembles and the conductor Thomas Hengelbrock, a show, “Once upon a time there were the tales of Charles Perrault”, and guided tours in the footsteps of Marie Leczinska and Helene of Mecklenburg-Schwerin, the princesses from colder climes.
 The magic of Christmas is experienced in style at Fontainebleau!

 Illuminated bestiary at Thoiry

-Until 6 March, the estate of the Château de Thoiry lights up at nightfall in the fourth edition of Wild Lights, these unique fabric-covered lanterns that are entirely handmade.
+Until early March, the estate of the Château de Thoiry lights up at nightfall during its Wild Lights, these unique fabric-covered lanterns that are entirely handmade.
 Stroll through the park and gardens where more than 1,500 animals, characters and other dreamlike scenes await you.
 A magical outing for the whole family!